ashleyfulks/ShopifyRubyAPI/README.md

 This repository is a demo of how to connect Ruby to Shopify's API using basic authentication.
-This is especially helpful in automating difficult tasks, such as mass deleting customers.
+This is especially helpful in automating difficult tasks, such as mass deleting customers or products.
 We are using HTTParty to connect to the shop's API and then we can use some logic to create loops and have fancy stuff like arrays of data.
 I know this seems really simple, it is, but I had a hard time finding a simple way to make changes through the API without installing an app on the store and this is just enough to do it.
 This is also setup for beginners like myself!